lbarto12/advent_of_code_2022/day/6/README.md

 Essentially sliding the stream over `packet` to view `block_size` characters each iteration

-Then, function checks whether there are any duplicates in the string by comparing the lengths of a set that holds all the characters, and the `block_size`.
+Then, the function checks whether there are any duplicates in the string by comparing the lengths of a set that holds all the characters, and the `block_size`.
 If there are no duplicates, the function returns the current value of `i` + 1 to get the position of the first found marker.

 This function is re-used in part 2 with a block_size of 14